Australian real estate investment trust: A-REIT indices

 The first REIT in Australia was the General Property Trust – a listed property trust started in 1971.
-By the mid 1990s, the marker had grown to a capitalization of A$7 billion.
-In the late 1990s, the market exploded and by 2002 market capitalization had reached A$43 billion.
-In 2007, there were 69 REITs and by 2012 their market capitalization had grown to nearly A$90 billion.
+By the mid 1990s, the marker had grown to a capitalisation of A$7 billion.
+In the late 1990s, the market exploded and by 2002 market capitalisation had reached A$43 billion.
+In 2007, there were 69 REITs and by 2012 their market capitalisation had grown to nearly A$90 billion.

 Unit holders trade on an open market and the value of the unit price is determined by demand and supply.
-A-REITs are normally listed on the Australian Stock Exchange (ASX).
-The Bendigo Stock Exchange, the Newcastle Stock Exchange, and the Australia Pacific Exchange are also capable of hosting trusts.
+A-REITs are normally listed on the Australian Securities Exchange (ASX).
+The Bendigo Stock Exchange, National Stock Exchange of Australia and the Australia Pacific Exchange are also capable of hosting trusts.
 A-REITs are a form of listed investment company (LIC) and are considered as such by the ASX.
 Any A-REIT listed on the ASX has to conform to the reporting standards set out by the ASX.

 As of July 2012 there were 45 Australian publicly listed real estate companies of which 13 were included in the EPRA index, published by the European Public Real Estate Association (EPRA).